Martha’s Vineyard Villages & Towns

 Aquinnah, at the westernmost tip of Martha’s Vineyard, is best known to visitors as home of the colorful Gay Head Cliffs and, atop them, the historic Gay Head Lighthouse.
-The town encloses less than six square miles and has some 400 year-round residents; it is home to commonwealth’s only federally recognized Native American tribe, the Wampanoag Tribe of Gay Head (Aquinnah).
+The town encompasses less than six square miles and has some 400 year-round residents; it is home to commonwealth’s first federally recognized Native American tribe, the Wampanoag Tribe of Gay Head (Aquinnah).
 According to Wampanoag legend, the ancestral giant Moshup created the colorful clay deposits in the Cliffs by smashing whales against them.

 Originally established in 1642 as Great Harbour, Edgartown occupies the southeastern corner of the island.
 It’s the oldest English settlement on Martha’s Vineyard and still the shire town, or county seat.
 Architecturally, Edgartown is famous for the white-painted captain’s houses and picturesque churches that speak to the great prosperity of the whaling era.
 The plains district south of the town center, near the popular expanse of South Beach, is known as Katama.
 (Hint: If you remember to pronounce it Kah-TAY-mah, you’ll sound just like a local.)